kishkath/Learning/README.md

 ===================================================================================================

-Exercise2: codebasics-python
+### Exercise2: codebasics-python

-Project: Learnt from course, Its a medical industry project where the medical data is examined and got some insights such as name of patient and age, etc.. to keep track of his medical record.
+Theme: Learnt from course, Its a medical industry project where the medical data is examined and got some insights such as name of patient and age, etc.. to keep track of his medical record.

 Domain : Data Extraction, Data Analysis, Front-end(Not tried), Back-end.